awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-results.md

 + **Unknown** – Indicates that at least one finding has a `Compliance.Status` of `WARNING` or `NOT_AVAILABLE`\.
 No findings are `FAILED`\.
 + **No data** – Indicates that there are no findings for the control\.
 For example, a new control has this status until it begins to generate findings\.
 A control also has this status if all of the findings are `SUPPRESSED`\.

-## Account\-level and resource\-level findings<a name="securityhub-standards-results-findingresourcetypes"></a>

-When Security Hub runs security checks against controls, those security checks produce findings\.
-A check generates either account\-level findings only or both account\-level findings and resource\-level findings\.
-This is based on the type of involved resource for the control\.

-**Controls that involve only AWS accounts**
-If the involved resource for the control is an AWS account, then the control only produces account\-level findings for the account\.
-The finding identifies whether the account passed the control\.

-**Controls that involve resources other than AWS accounts**
-If the involved resource is something other than an AWS account, then the control produces both resource\-level findings and account\-level findings\.
-Security Hub uses both the resource\-level findings and account\-level findings to determine the overall status of a control\.
-The resource\-level finding is for the involved resource, such as an EC2 instance\.
-The control also produces an account\-level finding for each account\.
-The account\-level finding summarizes the compliance status for all of the resource\-level findings across all resources for that account for the control\.
-For the account\-level finding, `Resource.Type` is `AwsAccount`\.
-For example, for a control that involves EC2 instances, an account\-level finding can reflect the resource\-level findings for different EC2 instances for that account\.
-Security Hub automatically updates `Compliance.Status` for account\-level findings based on the resource\-level findings\.
-If all of the resource\-level findings pass, then the account\-level finding passes\.
-If at least one of the resource\-level findings fails, then the account\-level finding fails\.
-The workflow status of an account\-level finding is not automatically updated to reflect changes to the workflow status of the resource\-level findings\.
-For example, if you resolve or suppress all of the failed resource\-level findings for a control, then you also should resolve or suppress the account\-level findings\.

 ## Determining the security score for a security standard<a name="securityhub-standards-security-score"></a>

 On the **Security standards** page, each enabled standard displays a security score, which is between 0% and 100%\.